cj-mills/christianjmills/_posts/2022-8-10-IceVision-to-OpenVINO-to-Unity-Tutorial-3.md

 ### Define GUI Methods

-We need some methods to handle user interactions with the GUI and display the predicted class and current framerate.
+We need some methods to handle user interactions with the GUI and display the bounding boxes and current framerate.